Huntington Beach Field Trip

 - Field Trips Committee: Chair–David Anderson.
 Includes all field trip activities and all bird walks.

-- Media and Communications Committee: Chair–Jim George.
+- Media and Communications Committee: Chair–Joe Williams.
 Includes management of all platforms for communicating with members such as: all social media (Facebook, Twitter, Meetup, etc.), email listservs, newspaper articles, and Google groups for the board and standing committees.
 Includes Webmaster, Blog Editor, and Archivist positions.

 If you would like to download our New Hope Audubon Society full-color brochure please click here.